eProsima/FIROS2/examples/helloworld_orion/README.md

 - *entityId* is intended to be filled with the entityId that will use contextBroker to identify the entity "Helloworld", by the **transformation library** (explained later) which will convert ros2 data to ngsiv2 protocol.

-- *data* will contain both raw JSON from contextBroker and attributes to be update to contextBroker.
+- *data* will contain the attributes to be update to contextBroker.

 To sending data to ROS2 we will use the String_.idl that encapsulates a string complatible with the used by the *talker/listener* demo in ROS2.